14 Alternative Ways to Decorate Walls Without Paint

 11. Fake Flowers

 This one gets an A+ for creativity – and it’s so simple!
-Attach fake flowers to the wall with masking tape to create a ‘3D Wallpaper’ effect.
+Attach artificial flowers to the wall with masking tape to create a ‘3D Wallpaper’ effect.

 But you don’t have to stop at fake flowers, get creative and use something else equally impressive.